-I lost count how many times alliances and betrayals got the best of me in the riveting tale of Doctor Prisoner.
+I lost count of how many times alliances and betrayals got the best of me in the riveting tale of Doctor Prisoner.

-Rallied by a brilliant male-dominated cast, Doctor Prisoner has moved to exchanges of ploys and deceptions that keeps you high with its thrill.
+Rallied by a brilliant male-dominated cast, Doctor Prisoner has moved to exchanges of ploys and deceptions that keep you high with its thrill.
 Providing equally engrossing textures of its protagonists and anti-heroes, the series expertly constructs its vengeance-driven story.

 - Main Leads: Namgoong Min, Kwon Na Ra, Kim Byung Chul, Choi Won Young